 Meet The Chefs

-Dedicated to their craft of cooking and to their community, Mwana and Batulo also work as a caregiver and a social services case manager, respectively.
+Dedicated to her craft of cooking and to her community, Mwana also works as a caregiver and a social services case manager.
 Although Mwana has previously provided small-scale catering, FIN’s Food Business Incubator is helping to scale Moyo Kitchen, which will continue to offer catering while finding a new home at Spice Bridge.

-In addition to being Mwana’s last name, Moyo is also Swahili for “heart,” which the partners definitely bring to the kitchen.
-Their hope for Moyo Kitchen is to continue growing, sharing love and culture with people through good food!
+In addition to being Mwana’s last name, Moyo is also Swahili for “heart,” which you can fell in the kitchen.
+Mwana’s hope for Moyo Kitchen is to continue growing, sharing love and culture with people through good food!

-We spoke with Mwana and Batulo about how they learned to cook, the Zanzibari spices they use, and what it’s like to start a food business.
+We spoke with Mwana about how she learned to cook, the Zanzibari spices she use, and what it’s like to start a food business.

 Q&A with the Chef